 160 assigned to each of the repeated configurations.
 These same four target positions were used

-161 for the the random configurations throughout the task.
+161 for the random configurations throughout the task.
 Each of these four target positions

 162 was chosen at random from one of five locations within each quadrant, that were